BigSpitz/NeighbourhoodMapApp/README.md

 in which date I hope foursquare will have also unblocked me.
 Some notes on my code, the fetching codes are really messy and I think they can be further improved, I would like to take another crack at using react waterfall, alothough I couldn't make it work.My coffeArray state array can benefit from trimming the objects to only the values needed like ll, id, address.
+Generally I would like to use a more object oriented approach.
+Thank you for reading my readme file and enjoy the app!!